-We recruit throughout the year, and are always keen to hear from bright and ambitious individuals who have an interest in business and a thirst for news and current affairs.
-Undergraduates and recent graduates from all backgrounds and disciplines are invited to apply for an internship or full time analyst position.
+We are always keen to hear from bright and ambitious individuals who have an interest in business and a thirst for news and current affairs.
+Undergraduates and recent graduates from all backgrounds and disciplines are invited to apply for an internship or full time analyst position and information on those processes will be posted on this page at the points we are seeking applicants.
 Applications from those with more experience will also be considered to join the team as a consultant all the way through to partner.

 What makes a great PR person?

-Sam Turvey, a Partner at Maitland, offers his thoughts on what qualities make the best PR professionals
+Sam Turvey, a Partner at Maitland/AMO, offers his thoughts on what qualities make the best PR professionals

 I am often asked by young new joiners or graduates: what are the key skills you need to do well and succeed in PR?